-Drawing inspiration from Salvador Dali’s infamous dinner parties, budding Tampa Bay high school talent (grades 9-12) will create tangible connections between art and fashion.
-From unicorn costumes to dinner served in satin slippers, attending a Dali Dinner Party was truly a surreal experience.Using non-traditional materials, students are invited to think creatively to produce wearable works of art worthy of being worn at one of Dali’s famous, fanciful and lavish parties.
+Drawing inspiration from Salvador Dali’s infamous dinner parties, budding Tampa Bay high school talent (grades 9-12) create tangible connections between art and fashion.
+From unicorn costumes to dinner served in satin slippers, attending a Dali Dinner Party was truly a surreal experience.Using non-traditional materials, students think creatively to produce wearable works of art worthy of being worn at one of Dali’s famous, fanciful and lavish parties.
 Their new fashions will be showcased in a fashion show judged by local leaders in the field.

 The program consists of 12 sessions, Sundays 10am-1pm, from September 16, 2018 through December 9, 2018.
 (There will be no session held on Sunday, Nov 25, due to the Thanksgiving holiday).
 Sessions will be held at The Dali and off-site at the Pinellas County Center for the Arts (PCCA) located at Gibbs High School.
 A full schedule of topics and dates will be provided at the first meeting; a few samples of session topics include: Rendering & Design, Measurements & Drapery and the History of Evening Wear.